 Another sound night sleeping under the stars meant it would soon be time to return to civilization and in the Thar Desert’s March heat this was perfect timing.
 If you’re lucky enough to be in Rajasthan and Jaisalmer during the cooler months you can venture forth on a 4 or 5 day deep desert excursion but for the rest of the year 2 nights is plenty for any adventure lover!

-If you enjoyed this post please share it by clicking the buttons on the left.
+If you enjoyed this desert and camel safari Jaisalmer then please share it by clicking the buttons on the left.
 You can always pin the image below on Pinterest too!

 Disclaimer: This article contains affiliate links.
 Clicking them will help me keep traveling at no extra cost to you.
 This post was sponsored but the views expressed here are my own and the information is accurate as of March 2017.